cnti-testcatalog/testsuite/SOURCE_INSTALL.md

 We can assume you have access to a working kubernetes cluster.
 We recommend only running the cnf-testsuite on dev or test clusters.
 The source install steps have been verified on most Linux distributions (Ubuntu, Debian and CentOS), Mac OS X and WSL as long as crystal-lang v0.35.1 is installed.

+_NOTE: Currently Mac OS X users will need to ensure helm 3.1.1 or greater is installed locally._

 - Verify your KUBECONFIG points to your correct k8s cluster:
   ```
   echo $KUBECONFIG